mohitpai/journey-optimizer.en/help/using/messages/messages-in-journeys.md

 ---
-title: Get started with messages
+title: Add messages in journeys
 description: Learn how to add messages in a journey
 feature: Overview
 topic: Content Management